Expertise

 Using a fixed grid for needle placement, transperineal biopsy also lends itself well to targeted biopsies of suspicious areas on MRI.

-See more in Assoc Prof Grummet's blog on Transperineal Biopsy
+See more in A/Prof Grummet's blog on Transperineal Biopsy

 Active surveillance of low risk prostate cancer